kflGALORE/ps-ext-playground/README.md

 Playground for testing out the development of [CEP](https://www.adobe.io/apis/creativecloud/cep.html) based Photoshop extension panels.

 This project is not intended to produce usable code.
-Rather, it's purpose is just test different approaches and to gain information about how to best develop an extension panel.
+Rather, it's purpose is just to test different approaches and to gain information about how to best develop an extension panel.

 ## Goals
 * Automate as far as possible